B.C. FORAGE COUNCIL – HIGHWAY 16 CROP TESTING UNIT

 - Pictures and articles have been submitted to the Farmwest website and BCFC newsletter.

 - 2004 Highlights were presented at the 2005 Forage/Beef Seminar at Williams Lake and at several Highway 16 producer meetings.

-- A CTU Directors meeting was held in December 2005 in Fraser Lake to review the 2004 results and to plan future direction.
+- CTU Directors meetings were held in December each year in Fraser Lake to review the results and to plan future direction.

-- A summary of the two year average results has been posted on the Farmwest website.
+- A summary of the three year average results has been posted on the farmwest.com website.

 All funding sponsors have been recognized on site signs, field day and seminar handouts, displays, and the Farmwest website.
 Significant funding sources include: